Addressing Social Isolation: How Older Adults Can Combat Loneliness

 Diagnosing social isolation in older adults in nursing homes

-A social isolation in nursing diagnosis generally refers to attitudes that can develop because of poor nursing home care.
-When patients are admitted to a nursing home or assisted living facility and lack a strong community of friends and family to interact with, they may deteriorate quickly.
-Not only does visiting with family often help to keep them mentally and physically healthy, but the nursing home community can institute a social isolation care plan to make sure each resident gets plenty of association and emotional stimulation.
+Social isolation in nursing homes is a common concern.
+When older individuals are admitted to a nursing home or assisted living facility, they may not have a strong community of friends and family to interact with, which may lead to loneliness and related emotional challenges.
+Not only does visiting with family often help to keep them mentally and physically healthy, but the nursing home community can institute a social isolation care plan to make sure residents interact frequently and receive emotional stimulation.

 Social media’s effects on isolation